Manan-dev/SER-Adversary/README.md

 The goal was to create adversarial audio examples and get the model to make the wrong prediction.

 All code is contained within the notebook.
+The dataset is also included in this repo.

+Any dependencies that are needed can be uncommented and downloaded within the notebook.